All Episodes

 Yes.

-That's all that's in the textbook about it?
+And that's all that's in the textbook about it?

 Yeah.

-It's a classic example of how what I do was distorted.
+A classic example of how what I do was distorted.

-This took about 30 minutes to do to set up, which also made it great radio, gave us a lot of time spent listening on the ratings.
+This took about 30 minutes to do, to set up, which also made it great radio, gave us a lot of time spent listening on the ratings.

-But basically, I wanted to illustrate this, and I looked at my telephone, and I asked a question when does a call become a call?
+But basically, I wanted to illustrate this, and I looked at my telephone, and I asked a question, when does a call become a call?

 Does the call become a call when you dial?